jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

 refactor: make it better
 #################################################################################

-* I add another assertion to test indexing with a negative number that is outside the range of numbers that can be used to index the list_
+* I add another assertion to test indexing with a negative number that is outside the range of numbers that can be used to index the :py:class:`list`

   .. code-block:: python